-This collection of gotchas and pitfalls in Go is intended to help you find and fix similar problems in your own code.
+This collection of Go gotchas and pitfalls will help you find and fix similar problems in your own code.

 Assignment to entry in nil map

-You have to initialize the map before you can add any elements.
+You have to initialize a map using the make function (or a map literal) before you can add any elements.

 Array won’t change